pereznetworks/Library-Manager/README.md

     Lots pages and subpages in the html-mockup meaning lots of components and sub-components

-    Will need to make I don't make the routing is over-complicated
+    Will need to make sure I don't make the routing is over-complicated

     UI and UI-controls will need change based on context of data presented